ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git revert -n HEAD~4..`: revert last 4 commits, without creating commit messages.
 Without `-n` flag, you would need to interactively specify commit messages for each revert.
 To get out of the revert-process without commit just with staged reversions use `git revert --quit`.

 `git show commit-hash`: print informations about commit (outhor, date, diff...)

+`git stash -- file`: stash only a single file "file"

 ## vim
 vim supports basic regex.